 A step-by-step easy tutorial on painting a realistic eye using acrylic paint for beginners

-In this step-by-step video tutorial, I will show you how to draw your eye shape, add base colors, create shadows and highlights, and creating fine details for a stunning look.
+In this post, you’ll learn how to draw every part of the eye, incorporate basic techniques to block in your eye shape, add a base color, create shadows and highlights, and creating fine details for a stunning, realistic looking eye using acrylic paint.

 - Colored Pencil (burnt sienna or light brown will do)